Yaslen Clemente Strips Down To Lacy Lingerie For Flirty Instagram Update

 In less than a day of being published on her social media page, the new upload garnered more than 45,500 likes and over 350 comments.
 A lot of her avid admirers wrote compliments about her killer body, and other followers praised her beauty.
 Countless other fans were left speechless, opting instead to drop a mix of emoji.

-“I LOVE YOUR PERFECT BODY!” one of her fans wrote.
+“I LOVE YOUR PERFECT BODY!” one fan wrote.

 “I’m sorry baby, but did you say something about a necklace?
 I was looking at something else,” commented another follower, adding two flame emoji at the end of the comment.